 How would you rather work?
 Cold calling prospects or talking to people who want to talk to you?

 Let’s get the facts straight.
 Asking for a referral is NOT asking for a favor.
 When we ask someone for a favor, we’re asking them to do something that benefits us, and us only.
 Referrals benefit everyone involved.

 Think of all the referrals you easily and willingly provide: You tell people about a great restaurant, a terrific movie, a top mechanic, and the latest app for your phone.
-You give referrals all the time, and they’re not favors.
+You give referrals all the time, and you don’t consider it a favor.
 Think of people you know well.
-You like them, trust them and know they’re good people.
+You like them, trust them, and know they’re good people.
 If they ask you for a personal or a business referral, you’re happy to provide it, because you know they have something valuable to offer your connection, which makes you look good in the process.

 All You Need to Do Is Ask

-The web is replete with articles and webcasts that tell people to just go ask for referrals like it’s common sense or something.
+The internet is replete with articles and webcasts that tell people to just go ask for referrals, like it’s common sense or something.
 (It’s not.)
 One author stated that 20 percent of a company’s clients should come from referrals.
 (Only 20 percent?)
-If only 20 percent of your clients were referred, then your team obviously hasn’t learned how to ask for referrals, which means you’re missing out on your prime source of qualified leads.
+If only 20 percent of your clients were referred, then your team obviously hasn’t learned how to ask for referrals, which means you’re missing out on your prime source of qualified lead generation.
 Now that’s not a very productive B2B lead generation system.

 Sales leaders tell their reps to go out and ask for referrals, and they wonder why no one is asking.
 Therein lies the problem.
-A big problem with referral sales leads generation.
-It’s the misguided belief that “telling” translates to “doing.”
-One company brought me in to determine why their reps weren’t asking for referrals.
-Everyone had a stickie on their monitor that said, “Ask for referrals.”
-But no one was asking.
-The answer was obvious.
-“Telling” doesn’t work.
+A big problem with referral sales lead generation.
+It’s the misguided belief that telling translates to doing.

 What Does Work for Sales Lead Generation?